linda-seiter/CMSC115_2258/unit1_project/README.md

 ## Learning Outcomes

-1. **Program Output**:
+1. **Generate Program Output**:

-   - Use `System.out.println` to display information on the console.
+   - Use `System.out.println` to display program output.

 2. **Declare and Manipulate Variables**:

-   - Declare, initialize, and modify variables using appropriate data types to store and manage data.
+   - Declare, initialize, and reassign variables to store and update data.

 3. **Perform Arithmetic Operations in Java**:

-   - Apply arithmetic operations and correctly handle operator precedence in Java programs.
+   - Apply arithmetic operations and correctly handle operator precedence.

 4. **Handle User Input with `Scanner`**:

-   - Use the `Scanner` class to read and process user input during program execution.
+   - Use the `Scanner` class to capture user input.
-   - Assign a variable to store a value read from user input.
+   - Assign a variable to store a value received from user input.

 5. **Format Output Using String Concatenation**